rajatagrawal1094/SatelliteManifest/README.md

 ![dashboard](/images/11-dashboard.png)

-Click on the **Content > Subscriptions > Import a Manifest**
+Click on the **Content > Subscriptions**

+Click **Import a Manifest** button

 ![import](/images/12-import.png)

-Click on browse and select the downloaded Manifest from the downloaded path to start importing the Manifest
+Click on browse and select the downloaded Manifest from the path to start importing the Manifest

 ![browse](/images/13-browse.png)